Denver Lawyers for Premature Hospital Discharge

 Whether you were sent home too early from an emergency room, ICU, post-op, psychiatric hold, or another department, and you suffered serious harm or a worsening of your condition before being readmitted, you may have a legal claim against that hospital.
 Speak to our top trial lawyers at Leventhal Puga Braley P.C. in a no-cost initial consultation.
-Our number is (877) 433-3906, and we take medical malpractice lawsuits across the United States.
+Call us at (303) 759-9945 or toll-free at (877) 433-3906.
+We take medical malpractice lawsuits across the United States.

 It’s been found that people who are discharged from intensive care units early are more likely to succumb to their injuries or illness; a classic study tells us that 20% of patients experience adverse events within three weeks of discharge – and about 75% of those events were preventable.
 The cost of rehospitalization in the U.S. is high, and the physical damage of an early discharge has an even higher cost.

 Common post discharge complications include, but are not limited to: